vmueller13/School-District-and-Test-Score-Data-Analysis/README.md

 For these sections, I followed very similar steps to the previous section, however, I did not have to replace any special characters and there were no major bugs in my code.
 First, I utilized the bins and labels from the starter code and categorized the spending based on the 'Total Students' column of the DataFrame.
 I used pd.cut to accomplish this, and once the per_school_summary was created, I could calculate the average for the School Size and School Type and create new DataFrames.

 *For these sections, I worked with fellow bootcamp member, Kimberly Reitama.
-**For these sections, I worked with fellow bootcamp member, Saroja Suresh.
+**For these sections, I worked with fellow bootcamp member, Saroja Shrestha.

 Conclusion